ozsoyibrahim/Budget-Calculator/README.md

 # This is a Budget Calculator Website

 #### Write down your expenses and add them to the list.
 Make changes if you want, or delete if you want.
-Below you can knit your total expenses.
+Below you can see your total expenses.

 ## This work has been prepared with React.
 We have not neglected to use CSS either.